This post may contain affiliate links. Please read our disclosure policy.

 Ricotta vs. Cottage Cheese

-While they can be used interchangeably in most recipes, cottage cheese is curds so the texture is more chunky while ricotta is smoother.
+While they can be used interchangeably in many recipes, cottage cheese is cheese curds, so the texture is more chunky, while ricotta is smoother.
 I find ricotta cheese to be a bit sweeter in flavor and richer.

-• Milk: The base of this ricotta cheese recipe is milk.
-While I use cow milk, it can also be made with goat, sheep, or even buffalo milk.
+• Milk: The base of this homemade ricotta recipe is milk.
+I use cow milk, but it can also be made with goat, sheep, or buffalo milk.
 Do not use ultra-pasteurized milk (UHT).

-• Heavy cream gives ricotta its rich, creamy flavor.
+• Heavy cream: This gives ricotta its rich, creamy flavor.

 • Vinegar: Vinegar is the acidic ingredient that creates the curds.
-If you don’t have vinegar, lemon juice is a great substitute.
+If you don’t have vinegar, use lemon juice.

 • Salt: Salt is added for flavor.